How to Convert Your LLC to a Corporation in California?

 Converting your LLC to a California Corporation is not as complicated as it seems, but there are some things you need to know about how this type of conversion works.

-The following article will take you through the process step-by-step so that your business can run more smoothly and avoid any confusion regarding the conversion's legality.
-But first, why should you even convert in the first place?
+This article will take you through the process step-by-step so your business entity can run more smoothly and avoid confusion regarding the conversion's legality.

 Why Convert a California LLC to a Corporation?

 You can convert a California LLC to a corporation to get the liability protection of a corporation.

 Other reasons you may want to convert your LLC include the following:

 - To make it easier to raise money from investors.